Downsend School, Leatherhead

 Downsend School is a selective independent co-ed prep school in Leatherhead with a strong academic offering and a thriving sense of community.

 What?
 Where?
-Downsend School is a selective independent prep school in Leatherhead for boys and girls aged 2-13 and is undergoing a significant expansion to be able to offer a three-year GCSE programme from September 2020.
+Downsend School is a selective independent school in Leatherhead offering education for boys and girls aged 2-16 and is undergoing a significant expansion to be able to offer a three-year GCSE programme from September 2020.
 And already there’s been a lot of interested from parents with children already at the school, and parents with children elsewhere.

 The school’s motto Inspiring Young Minds is at the core of the school’s values with the aim to instil a love of learning and confidence in each child.

-The main school – for years 2 to 10 – is on the Leatherhead Road.
-But they start them young at Downsend – and there are three pre-preps: one just down the road from the main school in Leatherhead, the second in Ashtead and the third in Epsom.
+The main school – for years 2 to 11 – is on the Leatherhead Road.
+But they start them young at Downsend – and there are three pre-preps (known as Little Downsend): one just down the road from the main school in Leatherhead, the second in Ashtead and the third in Epsom.

-The main school is divided into the Lower and Upper Schools which will become Junior and Senior Schools after the expansion.
-They’re in separate, but connected buildings – so there’s a real feeling of unity here.
+The main school is divided into the Junior and Senior which are in separate, but connected buildings – so there’s a real feeling of unity here.

-Of the 426 children, it’s a pretty even mix of girls and boys (57 per cent boys, 43 per cent girls), with the percentages swinging closer to 60 per cent boys and 40 per cent girls at the top end of the school.
-There are between 3-5 classes in each year group, with an average class size of 17 students.
+Of the 460 children, it’s a pretty even mix of girls and boys, with the percentages swinging closer to 60 per cent boys and 40 per cent girls at the top end of the school.
+There are between 3-4 classes in each year group, with an average class size of 17 students.
 It was an all-boys school until 1988, when girls joined.

 The school is set on a 13 acre site.
 The main school building was originally the home of the Lindford family, who owned the school, and who headmastered over three generations, and it’s an impressive looking building.
-Later buildings have been added over the years and there are plans for a brand new Creative Arts Centre which will open in September 2020.
+Later buildings have been added over the years and there are plans for a brand new Creative Arts Centre – the first bricks will be laid shortly and it’s expected to open late 2020.

 The school has also spent big on the ICT suites throughout, and they’re now all spinky spanky and bright and modern.
 The science labs have also been upgraded, and there is a laser cutter for the design and tech labs.